dterrero/cts-theory/README.md

 ## 🧠 Overview

-This repository presents the full formulation of the **Causal Tick Suppression (CTS)** theory, a first-principles physical framework in which relativistic effects emerge from the dynamics of internal causal transformations (tick rates), not from the geometry of spacetime.
+This repository presents the full formulation of the **Causal Tick Suppression (CTS)** theory — a first-principles physics framework in which relativistic effects arise from the modulation of internal causal transformation rates (*tick rates*), not from the geometry of spacetime.

-In CTS, both time dilation and gravitational effects arise from **suppression of a system’s intrinsic transformation rate** due to energy diversion caused by motion and gravitational binding.
+In CTS, both time dilation and gravitational phenomena emerge from **suppression of a system’s intrinsic causal update rate**, caused by energy diversion due to motion and gravitational binding.
 The theory replaces the geometric foundation of Special and General Relativity with a mechanistic model grounded in causal energy redistribution.

-This is not a reformulation of SR/GR but a **physics-first alternative** that derives the same predictions from a different ontology: energy acts through space to update causal states and time emerges as a secondary effect.
+This is not a reformulation of SR or GR, but a **physics-first alternative** that reproduces their predictions through a fundamentally different ontology: energy acts through space to update causal states — and time emerges as a secondary effect.

+> ⚠️ **Disclaimer**: The content herein has **not yet been peer-reviewed**.
+It is shared for open scientific discussion and early feedback prior to journal submission.

-🔬 **Live Simulation**:
+🔬 **Live Simulation**
 👉 [View interactive page](https://dterrero.github.io/cts-theory/)

 ---